2008368/CS220-AU-portfolio/final-check.md

 - [X] filled in the peer-assessment tables for which one student in my CS220 group provided feedback for
 - [X] familiarised myself with the marking rubric and provided feedback for one students in my CS220 group

-The student number of the student I provided feedback with is: <!-- #todo : add your classmate's student number -->
+The student number of the student I provided feedback with is: 2001051

 <!-- #todo :
 - delete all unnecessary HTML comments in this file